-Employees will not be paid for military leave.
-However, employees may use any available vacation time to help pay for the leave.
 Employees may elect continued health insurance coverage for himself/herself and covered dependents for up to 18 months.

 Upon completion of active military service, employees will be reinstated to the same or an equivalent position.
+In all cases of military leave including periods of short-term training a copy of the employee's military orders should be filed in the employee's personnel file.